-We are now accepting nominations for the annual Augusta Awards for 2021.
-Candidates will be considered for two types of award: the Augusta Award and an award introduced in 2018, the Lion Award.
+There are two awards: the Augusta Award and an award introduced in 2018, the Lion Award.

 The Augusta Awards are for Old Boys who have achieve at the highest level in their chosen career or profession; or through their achievements made an outstanding contribution to or demonstrated leadership in their profession, their community, New Zealand or the world.
 Award categories are Academia, Arts, Business, Service and Sport.

 The Lion Award is for a younger Old Boy who, at an earlier stage of their career, are demonstrating leadership and/or remarkable achievement for their age.
 Early achievement may include attaining a national sporting achievement, being a senior executive or director reaching partnership in a notable professional service.